buzzm/mongomtimport/README.md

 -d dbname       name of DB to load (default test)
 -c collname     name of collection in DB to load (default test)

---parseOnly          perform all parsing actions but do NOT effect the target DB (no connect, no drop, no insert) --drop            drop collection before inserting --type json|csv   identify type of file (json is default) --threads n       number of threads amongst which to divide the read/parse/insert logic --listSize n      size of bulkOperations buffer
+--parseOnly       perform all parsing actions but do NOT effect the target DB (no connect, no drop, no insert) --drop            drop collection before inserting --type json|csv   identify type of file (json is default) --threads n       number of threads amongst which to divide the read/parse/insert logic --bulksize n      size of bulkOperations buffer for each thread --stopOnError     do not try to continue if parsing/insert error occurs

 --fieldPrefix str    (CSV only) If --fields not present OR number of items on current line > spec in
-                     --fields, then name the field str%d where %d is the zero-based index of the item --fields spec    (CSV only) spec is fldName[:fldType[:fldFmt]][, ...] fldType is optional and is string by default fldType one of string, int, long, date, oid, binary00 OR above with List appended e.g. stringList e.g. --fields 'name,age:int,bday:date:YYYYMMDD'
+                     --fields, then name the field str%d where %d is the zero-based index of the item --fields spec    (CSV only) spec is fldName[:fldType[:fldFmt]][, ...] fldType is optional and is string by default fldType one of string, int, long, double, date, oid, binary00 OR above with List appended e.g. stringList e.g. --fields 'name,age:int,bday:date:YYYYMMDD'
                  Each item on line will be named fldName and the string value converted to the specified fldType.  *List types are special; items in the line must be quoted delimited and will be further split and the result assigned to an array.
-Given: steve,"dog,cat"
+So given: steve,"dog,cat"
                    --fields "name,pets"  will produce { name: steve, pets: "dog,cat"}
+                 but
                    --fields "name,pets:stringList" will produce { name: steve, pets: [ "dog", "cat"] }
-                 fldType date formats: YYYY-MM-DD (default), YYYYMMDD, YYMMDD (1970 cutoff), YYYYMM (assume day 1)
+                 fldType date formats: YYYY-MM-DD (default), YYYYMMDD, YYMMDD (<70 add 2000 else add 1900), YYYYMM (assume day 1), ISO8601
+                 ISO8601 format accepts milliseconds.
+If timezone is not explicitly declared using [+-]HHMM or Z (Z means +0000) then the timezone of the running process will be taken into account

 --handler classname      load a class using standard classloader semantics that implements MongoImportHandler:
                         public interface MongoImportHandler {